-Several recent works by Gordon Hamilton subvert expectations of the orchestra, including 'Ghosts in the Orchestra' (2014), 'The Trillion Souls' (2015), 'Thum Prints' (for beatboxer and orchestra, 2015) and '482 Variations on a Very Short Theme' (2016).
-His 'Action Hero' (2016) pairs the recorded voice of Arnold Schwarzenegger with orchestra and was premiered by WDR Funkhausorchester, Cologne.
+As a composer, several recent works by Gordon Hamilton subvert expectations of the orchestra, including 'Thum Prints' (for beatboxer Tom Thum and orchestra, 2015) and '482 Variations on a Very Short Theme' (2016).
+His 'Action Hero' (2016) pairs the recorded voice of Arnold Schwarzenegger with orchestra.
+In December 2018 he traveled to Antarctica to compose a symphony.

 Download hi-res press shots here.